Content navigation:

 Discount pricing is a promotional pricing strategy in which the initial cost of a product or service is lowered to boost sales, move inventory, and increase traffic.

-Reduced prices appeal to people because they make them feel like they are getting a good bargain.
+Discounted cost prices appeal to people because they make them feel like they are getting a good bargain.
 Moreover, discounting techniques create a feeling of urgency that may encourage additional sales.
 Businesses often provide discounts for cash payments, bulk purchases, and holidays.

 How to Calculate Discount Prices?